Hagström: Current Hagström Bass guitars

-Hagströms as collectibles
+Guitars as collectibles

-Ever since 1983, when original production stopped, Hagströms have been sought-after collectors' items.
+Ever since 1983, when original production stopped, Hagströms have been sought-after collector's items.
 Pat Smear is known for having one of the largest Hagström collections in America and reportedly claimed that Hagströms are the most roadworthy guitars he's ever used.
-The world's largest collection of Hagström guitars was previously owned by Arne Johansson in Östersund, Sweden and consisted of more than 80 Hagström guitars plus a number amplifiers and other instruments and Hagström products.
+The world's largest collection of Hagström guitars was previously owned by Arne Johansson in Östersund, Sweden and consisted of more than 80 Hagström guitars plus a number of amplifiers and other instruments and Hagström products.
 The entire collection was bought by the publicly owned museum of the Dalarna province, that owned a smaller collection of instruments, on 4 May 2012.
 Their collection now consists of more than 100 Hagström guitars.

-The red Viking II that Elvis Presley used on Elvis Presley's '68 Comeback Special was sold in the early nineties for more than $50,000 and was on display at the Museum of Modern Art in New York.
+The red Viking II that Elvis Presley played on Elvis Presley's '68 Comeback Special was sold in the early 1990s for more than $50,000 and was on display at the Museum of Modern Art in New York.

-A 1981 Super Swede with custom blue and yellow graphics was sold for 60,100 Swedish kronor (approx. $8,850 USD), making it one of the most expensive Hagströms ever sold.
+A 1981 Super Swede with custom blue-and-yellow graphics was sold for 60,100 Swedish kronor (approx. US$8,850), making it one of the most expensive Hagströms ever sold.

 The Guitar Collection features a rare Hagström Futurama Coronado automatic.